 Victim Support Partners (VSPs) is a statewide network of crime victims who are registered with the Georgia Office of Victim Services.
 This group consists of eleven (11) victim-volunteers who give their time to assist, guide, and comfort other crime victims during the post-conviction process.
 They also participate in community events involving the Georgia Office of Victim Services.
-During FY19, VSPs completed over 300 volunteer hours supporting other Georgia crime victims.
+During FY20, VSPs completed nearly 100 volunteer hours supporting other Georgia crime victims.

-Fiscal Year 2019 Victims Visitors' Days
+Victims Visitors' Days

-Victims Visitors' Day (VVD) is a partnership between the GOVS, and District Attorneys' Victim Witness Assistance Programs throughout the state.

-VVD provides a unique opportunity for crime victims to meet face to face in a confidential setting to discuss their case with Parole Board members and leadership from each of the agencies that GOVS represents; the State Board of Pardons and Paroles, Department of Corrections, and Department of Community Supervision.
+Victims Visitors' Day (VVD) is a partnership between GOVS, and District Attorneys' Victim Witness Assistance Programs throughout the state.
+VVD provides a unique opportunity for crime victims to meet face-to-face in a confidential setting to discuss their case with Parole Board members and leadership from each of the agencies that GOVS represents; the State Board of Pardons and Paroles, Department of Corrections, and Department of Community Supervision.
 Crime victims can voice the impact of the crime, receive information concerning the current status of the offender and can register to receive future notifications regarding the status of the case.

-Since beginning in 2006, the Georgia Office of Victim Services has hosted 31 separate events with 22 different judicial circuits, serving 4,135 crime victims and or family members.
+Since the program's beginning in 2006, the Georgia Office of Victim Services has hosted 31 separate events with 22 different judicial circuits, serving 4,135 crime victims including family members.